MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/whats-new/Windows-11-IoT-Enterprise-22H2.md

 For more information, see [Windows 11 IoT Enterprise support lifecycle](/lifecycle/products/windows-11-iot-enterprise).

-## Availability
+### New Devices

+Windows 11 IoT Enterprise, version 22H2 is available for pre-install by an Original Equipment Manufacturer (OEM).

+- If you are a customer looking to purchase devices with Windows IoT Enterprise preinstalled contact your preferred OEM.

+- If you are an OEM wanting to pre-install Windows IoT Enterprise on your new devices for sale, see [OEM Licensing](../Commercialization/Licensing.md#oem-licensing) for more information.

+### Upgrade

-Windows 11 IoT Enterprise, version 22H2 is available through Windows Server Update Services (including Configuration Manager), Windows Update for Business, and the Volume Licensing Service Center (VLSC).
-For more information, see [How to get the Windows 11, version 22H2 update](https://aka.ms/W11/how-to-get-22H2).
+Windows 11 IoT Enterprise, version 22H2 is available as an upgrade to devices running Windows 11 IoT Enterprise (non-LTSC) through Windows Update, Windows Server Update Services (including Configuration Manager), Windows Update for Business, and the Volume Licensing Service Center (VLSC).
+For more information, see [How to get the Windows 11, version 22H2 update]( https://aka.ms/how-to-get-22H2).
 Review the [Windows 11, version 22H2 Windows IT Pro blog post](https://aka.ms/new-in-22H2) to discover information about available deployment resources such as the [Windows Deployment Kit (Windows ADK)](/windows-hardware/get-started/adk-install).

 To learn more about the status of the update rollout, known issues, and new information, see [Windows release health](/windows/release-health/).